a4lg/ffuzzy/README.md

 bytes in the same order, although bytes in between these sequences may be different in both content and length.

+You can generate / parse / compare (ssdeep-compatible) fuzzy hashes with this crate.

 This crate is the port of ssdeep (libfuzzy) to the Rust language, created by a ssdeep maintainer, Tsukasa OI.